 If the United States Federal Reserve continues to raise the benchmark interest rate, then we would expect the interest expense on our variable rate debt to increase during the remainder of fiscal 2023.
-See "Liquidity and Capital Resources" below and Note 11 to the Condensed Consolidated Financial Statements included elsewhere in this report for a further description of our long-term debt.
+See "Liquidity and Capital Resources" below and Note 11 within the Notes to Condensed Consolidated Financial Statements within this Form 10-Q for a further description of our long-term debt.